walkero-gr/AmigaGCConDocker/README.md

 There are **amd64** and **arm64** images, ready to be used on any system based on these cpu architectures.

-The `os4-gccX-adtools` images are the complete images that should be used for development.
+The following images are the complete images that should be used for development.
 These include the gcc compiler as well as the available SDKs.
 Different ENV variables are set for easier usage and access to the libraries.

 ### Available tags:

+All the available docker images' tags can be seen at [Docker hub](https://hub.docker.com/repository/docker/walkero/amigagccondocker/tags)

+#### AmigaOS 4

 - GCC 6: `os4-gcc6`
 - GCC 8: `os4-gcc8`